Privacy Policy

 If you choose to link a file from another cloud storage service, such as Dropbox, OneDrive, iCloud Drive, Box, Proton Drive, or another file host, Epilog stores the link you give it.
 Epilog does not become the host of that file.

-When you sign in, Google and Firebase Authentication handle the login process.
-The main account information involved in that process is your Google account identity information, such as your email address and display name.
+When you sign in, Firebase Authentication handles the login process.
+The main account information involved is your approved email address and account display name.

-Google sign-in and Google Drive are governed by Google's own systems, policies, and security controls.
+Firebase is governed by Google's systems, policies, and security controls.

 6. Other third-party services you may use